aria-ml/dataeval/docs/source/concepts/workflows/ML_engineer_workflow.md

-# Artificial intelligence engineer workflow
+# Machine learning engineer workflow

-In this workflow, we will describe how an {term}`artificial intelligence<Artificial Intelligence (AI)>` engineer can use DataEval, and which components of our toolkit are suitable for their use.
-The AI engineer interacts with DataEval at the data engineering, model development, and monitoring stages of the AI/ML lifecycle.
+In this workflow, we will describe how a {term}`Machine Learning (ML)` engineer can use DataEval, and which components of our toolkit are suitable for their use.
+The ML engineer interacts with DataEval at the data engineering, model development, and monitoring stages of the AI/ML lifecycle.

 ![DataEval Lifecycle](../../_static/images/concepts/DataEval.png)

 ## Data engineering

-First, in the **data engineering** stage, AI engineers assess the quality of the data for the desired task.
+First, in the **data engineering** stage, ML engineers assess the quality of the data for the desired task.
 For example, if a higher percentage of image are difficult to classify, and the operational requirements are high, the problem may need to be reformulated or reposed, or additional data will need to be collected.
 The diagnostic part of this stage is sometimes called *exploratory data analysis* (EDA).
-The AI engineer can make decisions with respect to problem feasibility or data hygiene following EDA.
+The ML engineer can make decisions with respect to problem feasibility or data hygiene following EDA.

-AI Engineers can first analyze raw datasets through the *linting* feature.
+ML engineers can first analyze raw datasets through the *linting* feature.
 <!---TODO: Link the relevant tutorials/how-tos.--> This tool will identify
-images which are too dark, too blurry, etc. The AI Engineer can then decide if these images are acceptable as is, or ought to be edited/removed from the dataset.
+images which are too dark, too blurry, etc. The ML engineer can then decide if these images are acceptable as is, or ought to be edited/removed from the dataset.
 The point of dataset linting is to identify qualitative patterns in the image data that may impact model training downstream.
 In cases where